Reiryoku-Technologies/Mida-Documentation/src/documentation/trading/trades.md

 result in entirely or partially closing the volume of an open position.

 ## Order execution price
-Orders with relatively small volume are usually entirely filled with a single trade, in this case the order execution price is equal to the trade execution price.
+Orders with relatively small volume are usually filled with a single trade, in this case the order execution price is equal to the trade execution price.
 In some cases. . .

 ## getTrades()